 In 1966, the groundbreaking for a school building took place.
 Morris Lapidus, the world-renowned architect and designer of Lincoln Road and the Fontainebleau Hotel, oversaw the construction.
 The enormous Friedland Ballroom was completed, providing a beautiful venue for life-cycle events of all kinds.

-These years were a time of change for Temple Emanu-El and Miami Beach generally.
+These years were a time of change for Temple Emanu-El and Miami Beach.
 More than 125,000 Cuban refugees flooded into South Beach, escaping the oppression of their island country just 90 miles away.
 This influx prompted Temple Emanu-El to expand and reinvent its programs to reach a broader constituency.
-Larry Schantz, Judge Irving Cypen, and Cal Kovens evolved into the next generation of leaders at Temple Emanu-El.
+Larry Schantz, Judge Irving Cypen, and Cal Kovens evolved as the next generation of leaders at Temple Emanu-El.

 Dr. Amir Baron brought the Lehrman Day School to a position of eminence in the community.
 The “Event of the Century” brought new momentum to Temple Emanu-El.
 The Temple developed a new vision and sense of purpose in light of South Beach’s emerging, diverse culture.

 Rabbi Lehrman led the synagogue with great distinction for almost 50 years, retiring in 1992.
 Throughout the 1990’s and into the early 21st century, several members of the clergy ably served Temple Emanu-El.
 Among them were Rabbi Edwin Farber (of Beth Torah, Benny Rok Campus, North Miami Beach), Rabbi Leonid Feldman (of Temple Beth El, West Palm Beach), and Cantor Yehuda Shifman.